 My personal take-aways

 Running one-month experiments for a year is something I’ve been putting off for too long myself.
 I love the idea.
 Leo Babauta once did it on zenhabits.
 Gretchen did it and wrote a book about it.
-Even just reading the summary of this book on Blinkist, I can spot at least a dozen one-sentence nuggets of wisdom, which I could write a whole article about.
+And another one.

-I’ve gotten the privilege to work with Gretchen and her habit tendency framework from Better Than Before, through my work as a coach.me coach.
+I’ve gotten the privilege to work with Gretchen and her four tendencies framework from Better Than Before, through my work as a coach.me coach.
 She has a way of making things sound scientific and sincere without losing the everyday, conversational touch many scientific publications are missing.

 What else can you learn from the blinks?